 Social media advertising can stand on its own with an attention getting ad, and the right integrated strategy (good landing page and the right offer).
 It’s also the driving force behind Inbound Marketing strategies.

-Inbound Marketing is where you use high-quality, useful content to build trust with your target audience over time.
+Lead Nurturing (also known as Content Marketing or Inbound Marketing) is where you use high-quality, useful content to build trust with your target audience over time.
 It goes hand-in-hand with marketing automation (pre-strategizing a sequence of emails to be delivered at predetermined intervals).
 Although it’s been around for a while, evolving consumer behaviors have made this one of the most effective marketing techniques for high-ticket items (considered purchases) and products and services with longer sales cycles.
 Not for selling “widgets” one at a time.

 Pros: Highly effective where credibility is a factor and long-term customer relationships are a goal.
 It also has the residual effect of building long-term brand equity.